smbiz1/workflow-examples/actors/README.md

 }
 ```

 This pattern allows the hook to be reused across multiple event resumptions, making it more efficient than recreating the hook on each iteration.
+Using `defineHook()` also ensures type safety between hook creation and resumption in API routes.

 ## Project Structure